rumrunner0/cowsay/README.md

 ## Note

-This project is made out of pure love for .NET C# and cowsay.
-It serves as a pet-project, therefore, don't expect it to do anything serious or solve any significant problems.
-It's a just-for-fun project.
+This project is made out of pure love for .NET C#.
+It serves as a pet-project written just-for-fun.
 All the code here is 100% original.